gergelyk/peepshow/README.rst

     builtins.peep_ = peepshow.peep_
     builtins.show_ = peepshow.show_

-Alternatively let the installer do it for you by installing package like this:
+Alternatively let the installer do it for you:

 .. code-block:: bash

-	pip install peepshow --install-option="--add-builtins"
+        pip install peepshow --upgrade --force-reinstall --no-deps --install-option="--add-builtins"

 Note that ``pip uninstall peepshow`` command will not undo this change.
 You need to do it manually.